cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.gov.v1beta1.MsgVoteWeighted"></a>

 ### MsgVoteWeighted
-MsgVote defines a message to cast a vote.
+MsgVoteWeighted defines a message to cast a vote.

 | Field | Type | Label | Description |